 - Rarely, this drug may cause a swollen liver and a buildup of acid in the blood.
 Sometimes, this may be deadly.
 The risk may be higher in women, in overweight people, and in people who have taken drugs like this one for a long time.

-- Do not give this drug with stavudine.
-Deadly acid health problems have happened in pregnant women who were taking this drug and stavudine with certain other HIV drugs.
-If you have questions, talk with your child’s doctor.
+- Do not take this drug with stavudine.
+Deadly acid health problems have happened in pregnant women taking this drug and stavudine with certain other HIV drugs.
+If you have questions, talk with your doctor.

 - This drug may cause very bad and sometimes deadly pancreas problems (pancreatitis).
-This could happen in children at any time during care.
+This may happen soon after use as well as many years after use.
 Signs of pancreatitis include belly pain, upset stomach, throwing up, or not feeling hungry.
-Call your child’s doctor right away if your child has any of these signs.
+Call your doctor right away if you have any of these signs.

 - It is used to treat HIV infection.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

-- If your child is taking any of these drugs: Allopurinol or ribavirin.
+- If you are taking any of these drugs: Allopurinol or ribavirin.